SymphonicTanning/EarlyCovid/README.md

-# Early Treatment of Covid-19
+# Early Treatment of Covid-19 in the United States

-It has been the policy of the health care establishment to not treat early Covid-19.
+It has been the policy of the US health care establishment to not treat early Covid-19.
 Unfortunately, early mild cases can develop into severe cases.
 Mild cases which do not worsen can have after-effects several months after "recovery" - including disabling or fatal after-effects.